-The affairs and business of the college are managed by the Board of Trustees which consists of 34 members chosen by the Board of Corporators.
-Nineteen trustees are chosen from the members of the Reformed Presbyterian Church.
+The affairs and business of the college are managed by the Board of Trustees which consists of 31 members chosen by the Board of Corporators.
+Eighteen trustees are chosen from the members of the Reformed Presbyterian Church.
 Five trustees, all of whom shall be members of an evangelical church, are elected from nominees certified by the Alumni Association of the college.
 Eight trustees, all of whom shall be members of an evangelical church, are elected from nominees certified by the Board of Trustees.
-Two are appointed from the Center for Urban Theological Studies Board.